 If you like shrimp and easy, simple ways to fix it – and you love cabbage – you’ll love this Shrimp Cabbage Scampi.
-It’s a great meal-in-one to serve your family and/or guests.
+It’s a great meal-in-one to serve your family, kids, and guests.
 When I made it, I invited a cousin (who LOVES shrimp) over for dinner.
 We could have easily eaten the entire dish between the two of us.
 We did, however, pack some in a little container for her to take to her son.
 He’s a good cook himself.
 He loved it and wants the recipe.

 Shrimp Cabbage Scampi was cooked in a cast iron pan on the stove.
 You could make it in a slow cooker or pressure cooker, though.

 Shrimp Cabbage Scampi is also made with cheeses.
 I’m telling you, each savory bite melts in your mouth.
-It’s hard to stop eating with it’s amazing creaminess.
+It’s hard to stop eating with its amazing creaminess.

 Shrimp Cabbage Scampi

 A rich-flavored creamy shrimp scampi recipe with cabbage

 - 1 Tablespoon Olive oil with lemon The brand of olive oil I used is made with Meyer Lemon

 - 1 12-oz. bag Frozen, cooked, peeled, deveined, tail-off extra small shrimp I purchased mine from Walmart.

 - 2 Tablespoons Kerrygold Dubliner Cheese, sliced thin An aged sweet cheese